Mr-Sheep/Random-Rules/README.md

 # Random Scripts
 This project contains rules I used for clash and Surge, feel free to use it.
-Most of the script is modified from other open sourced projects, modified to fit Surge's DOMAIN-SET and Clash.
+Most of the script is modified from other open sourced projects, modified to fit Surge's DOMAIN-SET and Clash.😄️

-## File related instructions
+# ℹ️ File related instructions

-### Basic.list (Clash ONLY)
+- Basic.list (Clash ONLY)

   Scripts from multiple projects, some may duplicate AdRule

-### AdRule.list
+- AdRule.list

   More than 8000 ad rules， integrate lhie1 and ConnersHua and added some advertising rules

-### AdRule-IP-CIDR.list
+- AdRule-IP-CIDR.list

   IP-CIDR part from AdRule.list to better fit Surge's [DOMAIN-SET feature](#Difference between RULE-SET and DOMAIN-SET)

-### AdRuleTest.list
+- AdRuleTest.list

   More than 1300 ad rules，This rule is modified from Scomper.
 Because the original author stopped maintenance, so take over the optimization and delete some normal rules, only for testing

-### Download.list
+- Download.list

   Integrate some BT, Thunder, download shunt rules

-### MayCrash.list
+- MayCrash.list

   This part of the rule is modified from github.com/StevenBlack/hosts, with over 70k+ rules, originally a hosts file, so it may CRASH on surge, created for testing purposes only
   **May Crash due to iOS NE memory limit**

-### ChineseWebsite.list
+- ChineseWebsite.list

   This list is a modification of https://github.com/vokins/yhosts, with over 8k+ rules **May Crash due to iOS NE memory limit**

 Also consider adding [RewriteRules.sgmodule](https://github.com/NobyDa/Script/blob/master/Surge/Module/RewriteRules.sgmodule) for better ad filtering.

-## Difference between RULE-SET and DOMAIN-SET
+### RULE-SET & DOMAIN-SET

 According to [Surge's official guidance](https://manual.nssurge.com/book/understanding-surge/en/#rule-system)

 > 4.3.5.1 Difference between RULE-SET and DOMAIN-SET